Bone Guitar Saddle. Len, Width, Height, Radius, Action Change

 Bone Guitar Saddle.
 Length, Width, Height, Radius and Action Change Defined By You

-This saddle is made from high density Water Ox Bone and is for use on steel strung acoustic guitars.
-These saddles are renowned to give excellent tone, playabilty and instrument projection.
+This saddle is made from high-density Ox Bone and is for use on steel-strung acoustic guitars.
+These saddles are renowned to give excellent tone, playability and instrument projection.